Semtech (NASDAQ:SMTC) Releases Q3 2022 Earnings Guidance

-Semtech (NASDAQ:SMTC) last announced its earnings results on Tuesday, August 31st.
-The semiconductor company reported $0.65 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.62 by $0.03.
-Semtech had a net margin of 11.66% and a return on equity of 11.72%.
-The business had revenue of $185.00 million during the quarter, compared to analysts’ expectations of $182.89 million.
-During the same quarter in the prior year, the company posted $0.43 earnings per share.
-The firm’s revenue was up 28.7% on a year-over-year basis.
-As a group, equities research analysts anticipate that Semtech will post 1.76 earnings per share for the current year.

-In other Semtech news, CEO Mohan Maheswaran sold 20,000 shares of the firm’s stock in a transaction on Thursday, July 15th.
-The shares were sold at an average price of $62.73, for a total value of $1,254,600.00.
-Following the sale, the chief executive officer now directly owns 229,210 shares in the company, valued at approximately $14,378,343.30.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Company insiders own 1.30% of the company’s stock.
+In other news, CEO Mohan Maheswaran sold 20,000 shares of the stock in a transaction that occurred on Tuesday, July 13th.
+The stock was sold at an average price of $65.18, for a total value of $1,303,600.00.
+Following the completion of the sale, the chief executive officer now owns 229,210 shares of the company’s stock, valued at approximately $14,939,907.80.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+1.30% of the stock is owned by company insiders.

 A hedge fund recently raised its stake in Semtech stock.
 Morgan Stanley increased its stake in Semtech Co.
-(NASDAQ:SMTC) by 117.6% during the second quarter, according to its most recent filing with the SEC.
+(NASDAQ:SMTC) by 117.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 104,062 shares of the semiconductor company’s stock after buying an additional 56,242 shares during the quarter.
-Morgan Stanley owned 0.16% of Semtech worth $7,158,000 at the end of the most recent quarter.
-92.68% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley owned approximately 0.16% of Semtech worth $7,158,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 92.68% of the company’s stock.

 Semtech Corp. engages in the manufacture and supply of analog and mixed signal semiconductor products for high-end consumer, enterprise computing, communications, and industrial equipment.
 The firm operates through the following business segments: Protection, Signal Integrity, and Wireless & Sensing.